How to Protect the Safety of Vulnerable Road Users

 Though it’s not always immediately clear to those behind the wheel of a motor vehicle, roadways are used by more than just automobiles.

-This concept of a vulnerable road user is somebody who is not in a car or truck: pedestrians, runners, skaters, construction workers, cyclists, somebody on a horse.
+This concept of a vulnerable road user includes anybody who is not in a car or truck: pedestrians, runners, skaters, construction workers, cyclists, and somebody on a horse.

-It’s an international idea, but there are a handful of states that have adopted definitions of what a vulnerable road user is, and what the rules are around if you’re in a car versus somebody is on a bicycle.
+It’s an international idea, but there are a handful of states that have adopted definitions of what a vulnerable road user is and what the rules are if you’re in a car versus somebody on a bicycle.
 The one that has gotten the biggest play is the idea of ‘3 feet to pass’ for bicyclists and other users.

 Has Idaho Adopted a Vulnerable Road User Law?

-The number one common misconception is: All drivers are jerks, and all cyclists are jerks.
-The reality is that the vast majority of people, whether on their bike or behind the wheel, are really cool with one another… It only takes on driver to make your ride scary.
-The same is true on the other side: People say cyclists are all crazy; they’ll pass 500 cyclists, and one will be a jerk.
-And that is what they use to define cyclists.
-There are bad actors in each group, and we are often defined by our bad actors.
+The number one common misconception is that all drivers are jerks, and all cyclists are jerks.
+The reality is that the vast majority of people, whether on their bikes or behind the wheel, are really cool with one another… There are bad actors in each group, and we are often defined by our bad actors.

 Kurt D. Holzer